Volkswagen Slovakia: Operations

 The factory area of the plant currently covers an area of 1780058 m2.
 Bodies are assembled and welded in one of two body shops, and then painted with one of 26 standard colours in the paint shop.
 The co-located Aggregate/Modules hall produces gearboxes for both on-site consumption and various models of the VW Group brands.
 The bodies are moved to the assembly hall, which covers an area equivalent to 21 football pitches, where the painted body is mated with the pre-assembled under-body and chassis.
 The VW Group and Porsche models then split.

 The Audi Q7 and Volkswagen Touareg and Up! variants are completed by installing the finishing components including wiring, wheels, seats and the steering wheel.
 The final assembled SUV is then transported via cable car to the co-located test track for a final on-road test.
 If the car then passes a further inspection, it is prepared for dealer delivery.
 Since 2016, the Bentley Bentayga has also been produced at Bratislava.

 Logistics

 DHL handle all shipping and distribution arrangements from the site, via railway (70%) or road.
 Aside from on-site body pressings, gearbox production, and various under-body and drive train components sourced from the Martin plant; 90% of parts are delivered to site from Volkswagen's component consolidation centre in Wolfsburg, Germany, shipped directly to site via 10 daily trains.

 First and second generation Porsche Cayenne models were sent direct to shipping once the body had been mated with under body.
 They were then shipped directly by rail to the Porsche factory in Leipzig, Germany, where interior fitting out, finishing and inspection were completed.
 Third generation Porsche Cayenne are being completely produced, and finished directly in Bratislava.

 Production

-Volkswagen Touareg is produced at the Volkswagen plant in Bratislava.
+Volkswagen Touareg was produced at the Volkswagen plant in Bratislava.

 Audi Q7 is produced at the Volkswagen plant in Bratislava.

 The Porsche Cayenne, assembled at the Volkswagen plant in Bratislava.